Updated: Mar 17

 If you have abnormal blood pressure, inadequate or disturbed sleep, or digestive problems, you may find that using this practice to balance your autonomic nervous system may improve those conditions.

-Many clients mention that they've heard of or done some mindfulness.
+Many clients mention that they've heard of, or done some, mindfulness.
 Mindfulness is awesome and I fully recommend it, but please be aware that it is not the same as relaxation.
 Mindfulness can have a side-effect of relaxing us, but relaxation should not be the primary aim of mindfulness.
 The primary aim of relaxation training and practice is, you guessed it, relaxation; to directly work to activate your parasympathetic nervous system ('relaxation response').
+I'll do a post on mindfulness at a later time.
+In the meantime, if you're interested in pursuing it further, Jon Kabbat-Zinn is an excellent mindfulness teacher.
+There are hundreds of others but this guy was there before it was trendy.
+You'll find his meditations here.

 As you may know there are lots of apps for meditation these days.
 Many people tell me that they use the HeadSpace app, or Smiling Mind (but be aware that Smiling Mind is for mindfulness, not relaxation).